New research shows consumers uninformed, wary of new vehicle technology

 DETROIT Automakers investing billions in plug-in cars and self-driving vehicle systems are getting caution signals from new research that suggests many mainstream consumers don’t know what benefits they would get.

-The research by Harris, which has conducted surveys in the United States since 1963, was released Thursday and commissioned by Ford Motor Co.
-The Dearborn, Mich. automaker is investing $4.5 billion by 2020 to expand its lineup of plug-in hybrid, all-electric and hybrid models.

-About 76 percent of those surveyed said they were “not at all sure” how far a plug-in hybrid car could drive on a single refueling and recharging.
-Plug-in hybrids run on electric power stored in batteries, and switch to a gasoline engine when the batteries run out of charge.
+About 76 percent of those surveyed said they were “not at all sure” how far a plug-in hybrid car could drive on a single refueling and recharging – such cars run on both electric power, and gasoline.

 The average of the respondents’ guesses as to a plug-in hybrid’s driving range was 260.8 miles, less than half the actual range of most plug-in hybrids on the market.
 The poll found more affluent consumers and city dwellers were more familiar with electric and hybrid vehicles.